 Your Business Structure

-Instead, the owner of the business (you) will have to pull their share of the money out of the company, and then pay individual income taxes on this amount.
+Instead, the business owner (you) will have to withdraw your share of the money from the company and pay individual income taxes on this amount.

-Having an S-corporation structure means you won’t double pay taxes when selling your business, but it also means that every single year, your company taxes also impact your personal tax returns.
-If you do business in multiple states, this means you must file taxes in every state you operate in.
+An S-corporation structure means you won’t pay double taxes when selling your business.
+Still, it also means that every single year, your company taxes also impact your tax returns.
+If you do business in multiple states, you must file taxes in every state.

 Attribution of Goodwill when Selling your Business

-Once a questionable practice, thanks to a court case won in 1998 by Martin Ice Cream.
-Essentially what this practice lets the buyer do is attribute some of the goodwill included in the price of the business to the company itself and the rest to the owner.
-Then they pay the owner that portion of goodwill directly rather than including it in the business purchase transaction.
+This practice was once questionable, but thanks to a court case won in 1998 by Martin Ice Cream, it is now legal.
+Essentially, this practice allows the buyer to attribute some of the goodwill included in the business’s price to the company itself.
+The rest is attributed to the owner.
+Then, they pay the owner that portion of goodwill directly rather than including it in the business purchase transaction.

 So what’s the problem?
-Well, owner goodwill is often tied up in relationships with vendors or customers developed over the years, and these are often tied up in non-compete clauses.
-That means if you sign one, the goodwill is considered the property of the company, not the owner, and the IRS will not accept any implications to the contrary.
+Well, owner goodwill is often tied to relationships with vendors or customers developed over the years, and these are often tied to non-compete clauses.
+That means if you sign one, the goodwill is considered the property of the company, not the owner.
+Furthermore, the IRS will not accept any implications to the contrary.

-If you are retiring, a non-compete clause may not be an issue, but if you plan to continue in business, particularly the same industry, you may not be able to use this loophole.
+If you are retiring, a non-compete clause may not be an issue.
+But if you plan to continue in business, particularly in the same industry, you may not be able to use this loophole.

-The dream words for any entrepreneur, the question becomes are tax-free deals even possible?
-Well, first it is important that you understand that tax-free in this case actually means tax-deferred.
-Also, these deals can be quite complicated.
-They require that you take 40-100% of your proceeds in buyer stock, and once you sell that stock unless you roll it immediately into other qualified investments, you will be subject to 15-35% capital gains taxes.
+The dream words for any entrepreneur, the question becomes, are tax-free deals even possible?
+Well, first, you must understand that being tax-free in this case means being tax-deferred.
+Additionally, these deals can be pretty complex.
+They require that you take 40-100% of your proceeds in Buyer stock.
+Once you sell that stock, unless you roll it immediately into other qualified investments, you will be subject to capital gains taxes of 15% to 35%.

-There are rare ways to make a tax-free deal work, but they are just that: rare.
-Trying to move around the corporate structure, stocks, and other things to make a deal tax free often result in IRS red flags, almost a sure sign the deal will be flagged for an audit.
-For the most part, just understand that both seller and buyer will pay some taxes when it is time for selling your business.
+There are rare instances where a tax-free deal can be made to work, but they are indeed rare.
+Trying to navigate the corporate structure, stocks, and other assets to make a tax-free deal often results in IRS red flags.
+These are almost a sure sign that the agreement will be flagged for an audit.
+For the most part, just understand that both the Seller and the Buyer will pay some taxes when it is time to sell your business.

 Asset vs. Stock Sale

-Most small businesses are asset sales, but it is possible that there is a stock sale or a combination of assets and a stock sale.
-How do you determine this when it is time for selling your business?
+Most small businesses are sold as assets, but a stock sale or a combination of assets and a stock sale may also be considered.
+How do you determine this when it is time to sell your business?
 The best advice is to talk to a professional.

-The point is that there are tax implications to each, and how the deal is structured will impact who can depreciate assets, who pays capital gains on the sale of them, and how these costs affect the final offer from the buyer.
-Talk about these things early in the process.
-Don’t get down to the last part of the sale process only to have this decision impact the deal negatively.
+The point is that each has tax implications.
+The structure of the deal will impact who can depreciate assets.
+It also affects who pays capital gains on the sale of them, and how these costs affect the final offer from the buyer.
+Discuss these topics early in the process.

 Allocation of the Purchase Price when Selling your Business

-This is another topic and one that deserves an article all to itself.
-Essentially, when selling assets you will pay capital gain taxes, either long term capital gains rates or short term.
-Usually, things like intellectual property and patents will qualify for long-term capital gains rates, generally much lower than short term rates.
+This is another topic that deserves an article of its own.
+Essentially, when selling assets, you will pay capital gain taxes, either long-term or short-term.
+Assets such as intellectual property and patents typically qualify for long-term capital gains rates.
+These are generally lower than those for short-term capital gains.

-The kicker comes in when you allocate which percentage of the purchase prices is attached to assets.
-If you attach too much as the seller, you may have to “recapture” some of the depreciation you have deducted for certain assets.
-If you don’t allocate enough, the buyer will not be able to depreciate those assets as much in future tax scenarios, resulting in higher liability on their part.
+The kicker comes in when you allocate the percentage of the purchase price to assets.
+If you are the Seller, you may have to “recapture” some of the depreciation you have deducted for certain assets.
+If you don’t allocate enough, the Buyer will not be able to depreciate those assets as much in future tax scenarios.
+This results in higher liability on their part.

-Thus the two parties are at opposite ends when it comes to this issue, and a compromise that is reasonable and works for both parties needs to be reached.
+Thus, the two parties are at opposite ends of the spectrum regarding this issue.
+A reasonable compromise that works for both parties needs to be reached.

 Tax Implications of Seller Financing

-In the case of smaller businesses (the one’s business brokers usually deal with), if the seller elects to carry some of the financing, they can actually defer taxes until they actually receive payments.
-Of course, this comes with some risk, because if the buyer fails to run the business successfully, they might never get paid that portion of the purchase price.
+In the case of smaller businesses (those that business brokers usually deal with), if the seller elects to carry some of the financing, they can defer taxes until they receive the payments.
+Of course, this comes with some risk.
+If the buyer fails to run the business successfully, they may never receive payment for that portion of the purchase price.

-However, if the business is an exceptionally large one, worth over 5 million, there are some restrictions on how the owner must deal with taxes.
-Also, remember that certain things like depreciation recapture and the sale of certain other assets cannot be legally deferred.
-Talk to your tax professional and your business broker about your individual situation.
+However, if the business is exceptionally large, worth over 5 million, there are some restrictions on how the owner must deal with taxes.
+Also, remember that certain transactions, such as depreciation recapture and the sale of specific other assets, cannot be legally deferred.
+Consult with your tax professional and business broker to discuss your specific situation.

-This is a tricky tax situation because if the buyer and seller cannot come to terms on a price, they can set up earnout or contingency payments based on certain milestones.
+This is a tricky tax situation because if the Buyer and Seller cannot agree on a price, they can set up earn-out or contingency payments based on certain milestones.
 However, those are not considered installments in the traditional sense, at least not by the IRS.
-That means the seller tax liability is higher upfront.
+That means the seller’s tax liability is higher upfront.

-If the contingency payments do not come through as expected at a later time, the seller cannot retroactively count that capital loss against the original capital gains they paid on the initial sale, only to offset a limited amount of capital gains they have in that year.
-That could mean big losses down the road.
+Suppose the contingency payments do not come through as expected later.
+In that case, the Seller cannot retroactively count that capital loss against the original capital gains they paid on the initial sale.
+They can only offset a limited amount of capital gains they have in that year.
+That could mean significant losses down the road.
 However, if all milestones are met, the original payment of capital gains then pays off.

-Deciding whether or not to set up this kind of sale will have a lot to do with seller confidence in both the buyer and the business itself.
+Deciding whether to set up this type of sale will depend heavily on the seller’s confidence in both the buyer and the business itself.

 State and Local Taxes

-One of the reasons that you need a California business broker to sell a business based in California is that the tax laws in California are different than other states, and it is important that your tax professional and business broker are based where you live, licensed, and familiar with these unique laws.
+One reason you need a California business broker to sell a business based in California is that the tax laws in California are different from those in other states.
+Your tax professional and business broker must be based where you live, licensed, and familiar with these unique laws.

-Often, these tax laws do not mirror those of the IRS perfectly, and you may have more state tax liability than you think.
+Often, these tax laws do not align perfectly with those of the IRS.
+You may have more state tax liability than you think.
 This is another area where consulting a professional is vital.

 Pre-Sale Estate Planning

-If one of your goals is to leave some of the proceeds of the sale of your business to future generations, moving that equity to a trust long before the business sells is a much better way to set up those accounts rather than trying to move after-tax gains into those trusts following a sale.
+If one of your goals is to leave some of the proceeds from the sale of your business to future generations, transferring that equity to a trust long before the company sells is a more effective way to set up those accounts.
+It is preferable to avoid trying to move after-tax gains into those trusts following a sale.

-Essentially, this is another area where planning ahead will keep you from being flagged by the IRS and even penalized.
-A financial planner or your tax professional, one who is familiar with estate law in your state and on a Federal level is the best way to protect yourself and your assets.
+This is another area where planning can help you avoid being flagged by the IRS and even penalized.
+A financial planner or tax professional, familiar with estate law in your state and at the federal level, is the best way to protect yourself and your assets.